TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/About.rst

 =================

-TYPO3 is known for its extensibility.
+`TYPO3`:pn: is known for its extensibility.
 To really benefit from this power, a complete documentation is needed: "TYPO3 Explained" aims to provide such information to everyone.
 Not all areas are covered with the same amount of detail, but at least some pointers are provided.

-The document does *not* contain any significant information about the frontend of TYPO3.
-Creating templates, setting up TypoScript objects etc. is not the scope of the document, it addresses the *backend* and management part of the Core only.
+The document does *not* contain any significant information about the frontend of `TYPO3`:pn:.
+Creating templates, setting up `TypoScript`:pn: objects etc. is not the scope of the document, it addresses the *backend* and management part of the `Core`:pn: only.

-The TYPO3 Documentation Team hopes that this document will form a complete picture of the TYPO3 Core architecture.
-It will hopefully be the knowledge base of choice in your work with TYPO3.
+The `TYPO3 Documentation Team`:pn: hopes that this document will form a complete picture of the `TYPO3 Core`:pn: architecture.
+It will hopefully be the knowledge base of choice in your work with `TYPO3`:pn:.

 .. _audience: